 The internal oscillator frequency is inversely proportional to the value of this resistor.
-Although the internal oscillator operates when used with an $R{\rm OSC}$ resistor value between 5 k Ω and 12 k Ω , it is recommended to choose a value within the range of the nominal value.
+Although the internal oscillator operates when used with an Rosc resistor value between 5 k Ω and 12 k Ω , it is recommended that a value be chosen within the range of the nominal value.

-The output frequencies on CF, F1, and F2 are directly proportional to the internal oscillator frequency; therefore, the resistor Rosc must have a low tolerance and low temperature drift.
+The output frequencies on CF, F1, and F2 are directly proportional to the internal oscillator frequency; therefore, Resistor $R{\rm OSC}$ must have a low tolerance and low temperature drift.
 A low tolerance resistor limits the variation of the internal oscillator frequency.
-A small variation of the clock frequency and consequently of the output frequencies from meter to meter contributes to a smaller calibration range of the meter.
+A small variation of the clock frequency and, consequently, of the output frequencies from meter to meter contributes to a smaller calibration range of the meter.